wpengine/wp-graphql-content-blocks/README.md

 ## What about innerBlocks?

-In order to facilitate querying `innerBlocks` fields more efficiently you want to use `contentBlocks(flat: true)` instead of `contentBlocks`.
+In order to facilitate querying `innerBlocks` fields more efficiently you want to use `editorBlocks(flat: true)` instead of `editorBlocks`.
 By passing this argument, all the blocks available (both blocks and innerBlocks) will be returned all flattened in the same list.

 For example, given the following HTML Content: